 With easier access to the care our Veterans need, this bill would have broaden the understanding of the medical issues associated with the burn pits, therefore alleviating the suffering for millions still untreated.
 Those Veterans are angry as to them it seems the party that supposedly cares more for them could not care less.

-The PACT Act was initially passed by the Senate – including 83 Republican Senators – before having to back to the House to fix a technical mistake.
-The actual mistake could be as simple as a comma or a number.
-In any event, it voted on again Thursday and 61 Republicans flipped their votes.
+The PACT Act was initially passed by the Senate with the support of Republicans before having to send it back to the House to fix a technical mistake (see above).
+When it came back up for the call on Thursday, Republicans flipped their votes.
 Watching the videos from the floor of the Senate shows Republicans shaking hands and fist-bumping each other after the vote.
 It would appear that this cruel disgrace to our Veterans was more about the upcoming midterms in one month than helping Veterans and their families.

 For Vietnam veterans, they’ve seen this before with the governments denial of toxic fall-out from Agent Orange.
 From our position, this is just one more factor as to why we’re losing the war on Veteran suicide.
 If the VA doesn’t care about them, it only adds to the emotional and medical locals they’re forced to carry.
 We can do better.